 About

-I don’t set out to “choose” stories, I find my inspiration in elements of life that intrigue me.
+My films begin with encounters - often small, overlooked moments that open into more complex questions about how reality is constructed.
 I try and look at the things others feel are insignificant as it is often in the spaces in between that the more interesting contradictions of life are revealed.
 My films often include intersecting characters, formal invention, the poetic use of place and time, conversations in cars and mirrors, and the construction of “situations”.
 As time has gone on my work has become more personal and reflexive, often questioning the role of the filmmaker (and sometimes the viewer too) in inventing reality.

 I co-founded Disobedient Films in 2014, and filmmakers collective Doc Heads in 2009.
 In 2018 I was asked to run a summer school at UCL’s Open City Documentary School, which launched a parallel research and teaching practice that has informed and aided how I approach my films.
 I now work as a Lecturer and Studio Lead on the MA Ethnographic & Documentary Film at UCL, and am conducting AHRC-funded doctoral research at Queen Mary University through the London Arts and Humanities Partnership.
 I have also taught and given masterclasses at Royal Holloway, London Film School, Four Corners, Sheffield Doc/Fest, BAFTA and the Roundhouse, amongst others.